1933 New York City mayoral election: Campaign

 Although many members were Republicans, the committee sought to give its support to an independent Democrat, due to four-to-one advantage in voter registration in favor of the Democratic Party in the city.

 Samuel Seabury, whose investigations led to the resignation of Mayor Walker, declined to be a candidate for mayor, as he felt that he would be accused of conducting the investigation for political ambition.
 A draft movement sought to bring Al Smith into the election as the head of a coalition, but he declined to run on May 15.
-The committee then considered Raymond Ingersoll, John C. Knox, George Vincent McLaughlin, Richard Cunningham Patterson Jr., Clarence J. Shearn, and Straus for the nomination, but Straus declined, stating that he was afraid of increasing anti-Semitism if both the governor of New York (Herbert H. Lehman) and the mayor of New York City were Jewish.
+The committee then considered Raymond Ingersoll, John C. Knox, George Vincent McLaughlin, Richard Cunningham Patterson Jr., Clarence J. Shearn, and Straus for the nomination, but Straus declined, stating that he was afraid of increasing antisemitism if both the governor of New York (Herbert H. Lehman) and the mayor of New York City were Jewish.

 Having failed to recruit a Democratic candidate, the committee narrowed its choices to Fiorello La Guardia, Robert Moses, and John F. O'Ryan.
 The committee voted to give its nomination to Moses on July 26, without telling Seabury, who was opposed to Moses and supported La Guardia.
 However, Moses called Price to decline the nomination as Moses failed to gain Smith's endorsement.

 Whitman, who was also the chair of the Republican mayoral nominating committee and opponent of La Guardia, suggested O'Ryan, and Joseph M. Price stated that "If it's La Guardia or bust, I prefer bust!".
 The committee voted to give O'Ryan the nomination, and he accepted.
 However, Seabury opposed Whitman, who had defeated him in the 1916 gubernatorial election, and O'Ryan, stating that he was inexperienced in politics.
 Seabury formed a competing committee with Charles Culp Burlingham, Roy W. Howard, and George Z. Medalie to replace the Fusion Conference Committee.
 To avoid a split, W. Kingsland Macy asked for O'Ryan to withdraw, and O'Ryan agreed to do so if he failed to receive a "convincing unanimity" from the Republican mayoralty committee.
 La Guardia likewise stated that he would support O'Ryan if the latter received the nomination.

 When a majority of the Republican mayoralty committee voted to support La Guardia on August 4, he secured the City Fusion nomination as well.